Gameloft: A Unity developer case study

 Founded in 1999 by a co-founder of Ubisoft, Gameloft has grown from developing games for Java- and Brew-enabled handsets to being a major mobile-game provider with over 2.5-million downloads daily.
 Their studios span six continents, and their hundreds of well-known titles range from Asphalt and Modern Combat to the tycoon hit Disney Magic Kingdoms.

-A playable game on Day 1
+Flexible tools deliver a playable game on Day 1

 Similar to a movie studio, game development starts with a pitch.
 The team and several producers listen to a number of game ideas from designers (called “vision holders” at Gameloft), decide on a number of projects, and assign resources.
 According to Forestié, “We’ll allocate somewhere between one and three weeks per project, and for each project, we create several iterations.”
 They often have something playable by the end of the first day and something testable by the end of the first week.